Create Channel Connections Between Slack and Microsoft Teams

 One solution is to mandate that everyone uses one messaging program only – and in theory, that should be the end of the matter.
 But this is not always the reality.
 Many organizations have teams that strongly prefer to use Slack (we’re looking at you IT) and this may even result in shadow messaging inside the organization.

 After creating an account with Conclude and signing in with Slack and/or Microsoft Teams, you will have access to the Dashboard.
-Under Admin settings, admins can access the workspaces and teams for Slack and Microsoft Teams that they want to create links between.
+Under Admin settings, admins can access the workspaces and teams for Slack and Microsoft Teams that they want to create connections between.

-After going through the process to create a new link between channels, teams will be able to communicate seamlessly and access a range of functionalities, including editing and deleting messages, file sharing and emojis (in text), threaded messages, @mentions and language translations.
+After going through the process to create a new connect between channels, teams will be able to communicate seamlessly and access a range of functionalities, including editing and deleting messages, file sharing and emojis (in text), threaded messages, @mentions and language translations.

 Connecting Different Workspaces